 After initiating treatment with a TIM, the model relates the DAS28-based response to the HAQ after three months of therapy.
-Other previously published models, including the 2017 ICER RA Model, mapped the ACR response or the EULAR to the HAQ after six months of therapy.62-64 Our model uses a three month cycle length because we understood from clinicians that this more closely aligns with the clinical strategy used in the recommended treat-to-target approach.6
+Other previously published models, including the 2017 ICER report, mapped the ACR response or the EULAR to the HAQ after six months of therapy. ^{22,80,81} Our model uses a three-month cycle length because we understood from clinicians that this more closely aligns with the clinical strategy used in the recommended treat-to-target approach.
+5